 Black & White Toilet Situation

-I don’t have anything positive to say about the toilet area before.
+I don’t have anything positive to say about the toilet area before except that it looks as though it was accessible for wheelchairs.

 Great Room Before & After